 PDA and Computing Functionality – Draw

 When it comes to mobile computing and PDA functionality it’s a straight draw.
 Both devices run the same software, though at launch they’ll run slightly different versions of Android, and they both perform the same functions.
-Both devices will serve you well in a mobile computing role.
+If it’s important to you, the backlit keyboard would give the Cosmo the edge, but both devices will serve you well in a mobile computing role.

 Linux – Gemini Wins